WarjoyPuddle/waypoint/docs/README.md

 It has been confirmed to work out of the box with GCC 15 and Clang 20.
 We will use the latter in the examples that follow.

-When testing with Waypoint, make sure you do not use variables, classes or functions from any namespace named `internal`
+When testing with Waypoint, make sure you do not use variables, classes, or functions from any namespace named `internal`
 (e.g. `waypoint::internal`).
 These APIs may not be stable between releases and using them directly